 Hull Number Rubbing

-In the USA the federal regulations prescribe the standard format of the 12 digits.
-Note the format changes to the certification date in 1984.
+In the USA the federal regulations prescribe the standard format of the 12 alpha-numeric characters.

 Pearson Yachts used PEA to identify the manufacturer.
 Note: Cal-Pearson used code KDG for yachts built from 1986–2003.